 So stunning!
-Meghan Markle married Prince Harry on Saturday, May 19 at the royal wedding of the century, and everyone can't stop talking about how beautiful she looked for the special event.
-But there was one thing in particular that no one can get over — and that's her stunning wedding ring!
+Meghan Markle married Prince Harry on Saturday, May 19 at the royal wedding of the century, and everyone still can't stop talking about how beautiful she looked for the special event three months later.
+But there was one thing in particular that no one can get over — and that's her stunning wedding ring made of Welsh gold.

 Meghan's wedding ring.
 (Photo Credit: Getty Images)

 Harry and Meghan chose Cleave and Company to make their rings.
 Prior to the nuptials, Kensington Palace released more details about the bands.
 "Ms. Markle's ring has been fashioned from a piece of Welsh Gold, gifted by Her Majesty The Queen," the statement read, describing the simple band.
 "Prince Harry's ring will be a Platinum Band with a textured finish.
 Both rings were crafted in the Cleave workshop."

 Harry previously proposed to Meghan with an engagement ring made from his late mother Princess Diana's diamonds as well as a diamond from Botswana.
 The bling also features a plain band, similar to her wedding band — and we think the rings pair beautifully together!